aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/021_deploy_eks_quickstart.md

 >
 > Guides Through: [AWS EKS on the AWS Cloud](https://aws-quickstart.github.io/quickstart-amazon-eks/)

+{{< admonition type=warning title="IMPORTANT" open=true >}}

-In order to take advantage of spot support and specifying the Kubernetes version (required by GitLab integration), we must first deploy a small advanced configuration stack that the EKS Quick Start reads when deploying.
+In order to take advantage of spot support and specifying the Kubernetes version (required by GitLab integration), we must first deploy a small ‘Advanced Configuration’ template from the EKS Quick Start that is then read by the main EKS Quick Start template when deploying.

+{{< /admonition >}}

 1. Login to your target AWS account.